JoshLiu111/AI_trading_arena/backend/data/README.md

 1. Check if `data/stock_data.csv` or `data/stock_data.json` exists
 2. If found, import the data automatically
-3. If not found, fetch data from Yahoo Finance API (may be slow due to rate limits)
+3. If not found, fetch data from Polygon.io API

 ## Manual Import